 From 2011-21 she exhibited 132,000 plastic knives and forks, 45,000 plastic bags and a bequeathed collection of audio cassette tapes as part of a series of installations for the Threshold Festival in Liverpool.

-Whilst over at Edge Hill University she created a reproduction Las Vegas sign to herald the coming of a catastrophic new ‘human-driven’ chapter:
+Whilst at Edge Hill University she created a reproduction Las Vegas sign to herald the coming of an extractive ‘human-driven’ chapter:

 “ Welcome to the Fabulous Anthropocene Era the sign reads in colourful letters.
 Actually it is a mock sign, a sculpture by British artist Robyn Woolston.
 The design is an obvious paraphrase of the world-famous 7.6 meter sign south of Las Vegas from 1959, which was added to the National Register of Historic Places fifty years later.
 A timely paraphrase, since the fifties mark the beginning of the Great Acceleration - particularly in light of the American lifestyle and fossil capitalism for which air-conditioned Las Vegas has become somewhat of a caricature - whereas the period between 2009 and 2011 is when the concept of the Anthropocene began to spread rapidly in the sphere of intellectual discourse and artistic practice. ”